chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

    also `Fork the repo`_).

 #.
 Make sure you have configured your environment to work with
    git.
-See `Git tips for Chapel developers`_ for details, particularly if you are new to git.
+See :ref:`best-practices-git` for details, particularly if you are new to git.

 #.
 Make sure you understand how to sign your commits with respect to the DCO.

    Chapel enforces the Developer Certificate of Origin (DCO) on all pull requests.
 This requires all commits you make to be signed to indicate that they adhere to the DCO policy.
-If you're not already familiar with DCOs, read `Getting started with Chapel and the Developer Certificate of Origin`_ to learn more about them and how to sign your commits.
+If you're not already familiar with DCOs, read :ref:`best-practices-dco` to learn more about them and how to sign your commits.

 #.
 If you're working on a long-term effort, announce it in the
    `Chapel Developers`_ Discourse category to make sure toes are not being stepped on,